Skip to main content

 Blurred image of the arch used as background for stylistic purposes.

-Christina Leckfor is a Social Psychology Ph.D. candidate in the Behavior and Brain Sciences program where she examines the factors that facilitate and interfere with social connection.
-Some of her most recent projects investigate what motivates people to talk to strangers or avoid them, how people develop intimacy in different contexts (e.g., face-to-face vs. texting and video chat, dyadic vs. group interactions, wearing face masks vs. no masks), and how the psychological experience of being ghosted differs from being directly rejected.
+Christina Leckfor will receive her Ph.D. in Social Psychology from the University of Georgia in December 2024.
+Her research examines the factors that facilitate and interfere with social connection.
+Some of her most recent projects investigate the motivations behind why people talk to strangers, how people develop intimacy in different contexts (e.g., in-person vs. texting and video chat, dyadic vs. group interactions, wearing face masks vs. no masks), and how the psychological experience of being ghosted differs from being directly rejected.

 Christina is also dedicated to being an effective teacher and mentor, as demonstrated by her acceptance into UGA's Future Faculty Fellows program, receiving the Richard L. Marsh Mentoring Award from the Department of Psychology, and serving as a Graduate Advisor for UGA's Psi Chi Chapter.